-Marazzi, in partnership with the Tile Council of North America (TCNA), is proud to endorse the DCOF AcuTestsm because it's the most accurate method for determining whether or not a product is suitable for a commercial environment.
+Daltile, in partnership with the Tile Council of North America (TCNA), is proud to endorse the DCOF AcuTestsm because it's the most accurate method for determining whether or not a product is suitable for a commercial environment.

 - Similar to measuring the speed of a car in both mph and kph, friction can also be measured on two scales (DCOF and SCOF).
-The new 0.42 wet (DCOF) is replacing the old reference of 0.60 COF wet, which has long been the benchmark for friction in commercial applications. - The new, more stringent DCOF AcuTestsm uses a portable robot that, unlike ASTM C1028, gives realistic values on very smooth surfaces.
+The newer 0.42 wet (DCOF) has replaced the old reference of 0.60 SCOF wet, which has long been the benchmark for friction in commercial applications. - The newer, more stringent DCOF AcuTestsm uses a portable robot that, unlike ASTM C1028, gives realistic values on very smooth surfaces.

-While the industry standard is changing, the quality you can count on from us remains the same.
+While the industry standard has changed, the quality you can count on from us remains the same.

-Water Absorption, ASTM C373-88
+Water Absorption, ASTM C373

-Water absorption is measured using ASTM C373-88.
+Water absorption is measured using ASTM C373.
 Individual tiles are weighed, saturated with water, then weighed again.
-The percent difference between the two conditions is referred to as the water absorption value.
+The percent difference between the two weights is referred to as the water absorption value.
 Tiles are classified according to water absorption percentages as follows:

 Impervious Tiles exhibiting 0.5% or less.
 Vitreous Tiles exhibiting more than 0.5%, but not more than 3.0%.
 Semi-Vitreous Tiles exhibiting more than 3.0%, but not more than 7.0%.
-Non-Vitreous Tiles exhibiting more than 7.0%.
+Non-Vitreous Tiles exhibiting between 7.0%, but not more than 20%.

-Scratch Hardness - Mohs Scale Ratings
+Scratch Hardness - MOHS Scale Ratings

-The relative hardness of glazed tile is an important issue that should be addressed when selecting a tile.
-The test is performed by scratching the surface of the tile with different minerals and subjectively assigning a "Mohs Scale of Mineral Hardness" number to the glaze.
-The softest mineral used is talc ("1" rating)-the hardest is a diamond ("10" rating).
-Other minerals of varying hardness providing Mohs Scale of Mineral Hardness values of 5 or more are suitable for most residential floor applications.
+Relative hardness is an important characteristic that should be considered when selecting a tile.
+The test is performed by scratching the surface of the tile using metal picks rated for hardness according to the MOHS Mineral Scale.
+The softest mineral in the scale is talc with a value rating of "1"; the hardest is a diamond with a value of "10".
+Other minerals of varying hardness provide the MOHS Scale Hardness classification ratings.
+A value of 5 or more are suitable for most residential floor applications.
 A value of 7 or greater is normally recommended for commercial applications.